natecollins/cfgbackup/README.md

 cfgbackup - "cfgbackup's a fairly good backup"
 ========================================
-An easy to use file backup script where each job is based around a simple config file.
+An straightforward file backup script where each job is based around a simple config file.
+Written in Bash and using rsync for file transfers.

+`cfgbackup` offers the following:
-- Does rotational backups, one-directional syncing, or mirroring of directories
+- Rotational backups, one-directional syncing, or bi-directional mirroring of directories
-- Detailed logging
+- Detailed logging of each job, including built-in log archiving
 - Email notifications on failure
 - Resulting backups are simply files in directories, no special tools for recovery or inspection
 - Can hard link unchanged files between rotational backups
 - Can hard link identical files with a single backup
-- Very customizable
+- Easy to customize on a per-job basis

 Quick Example
 ------------------------
-Setup SSH PubKey authentication between backup machine and client.
+First, setup SSH PubKey authentication between backup machine and client.

-Create a config file on backup machine:
+Create a config file on the target machine (where files will be backed up to):
 ```
 NOTIFY_EMAIL=admin@example.com
 SOURCE_DIR=server1.example.com:/home/ :/etc :/var/www